What is a Neuropsychologist or Clinical Neuropsychologist?

 - BrainTrain Captain’s Log

-What education or degrees do I need to become a Neuropsychologist or Clinical Neuropsychologist?
+What education is needed to be a Neuropsychologist or Clinical Neuropsychologist?

 Neuropsychologists and Clinical Neuropsychologists work in the following industries: